 First, there is a change to how employee must request records:

-- The request must be made to whoever is responsible for maintaining the records
+- The request must be made to whoever is responsible for maintaining the records.

-- Specify if they will personally be receiving the documents or if their representative such as a family member, lawyer, union steward, or translator will be.
+- if they will personally be receiving the documents or if their representative such as a family member, lawyer, union steward, or translator will be.

-- Any request including medical information must include a signed waiver
+- Any request including medical information must include a signed waiver to release medical information and medical records to that employee’s specific representative.

 And the final change is regarding are the additional documents that employees may request per the amendment: